Yidadaa/Issue-Blog-With-Github-Action/README.md

 - Build your personal homepage in **3 minutes**.

 ## Why ISSUE BLOG?
-You may have used Hexo, Jekyll or Hugo to write your blogs, they are free and have lots of pretty themes, but you must have the same question as I that why all of those tools must be used at a local shell?
-Posting an article needs a shell, pulishing the built pages needs a shell...
-Come on, I just want to find somewhere to place my words!
-Can I do these writing stuff in a web browser, just like a normal writer?
-The answer is YES!
-And that's why I create this project, with ISSUE BLOG, a web browser is the only tool you need to use to setup, deploy and write your personal blog.
+With ISSUE BLOG, a web browser is the only tool you need to use to setup, deploy and write your personal blog.

 ## How to Use
 Below are just some of the methods for installing ISSUE BLOG.
 Do not follow all of these instructions; just pick your favorite one.